Othunderlight/Othunderlight/README.md

 - 👋 Hi, I’m @Othunderlight
-- 👀 I’m interested in programming
+- 👀 I’m on the way to replace my self with AI :)
-- 🌱 I’m currently learning AI
+- 🌱 Exploring Business, learning marketing and sales
-- 💞️ I’m looking to collaborate on
+- 💞️ Building an automation startup to help busineses automate thier marketing and sales processes
+- checkout vibereach at vibereach.gatara.org/en
 - 📫 How to reach me : sudocoder.py@gmail.com

 <!---